rust-lang/book/nostarch/chapter05.md

-Because the parameter names and the struct field names are exactly the same in Listing 5-4, we can use the *field init shorthand* syntax to rewrite `build_user` so it behaves exactly the same but doesn’t have the repetition of `username` and `email`, as shown in Listing 5-5.
+Because the parameter names and the struct field names are exactly the same in Listing 5-4, we can use the *field init shorthand* syntax to rewrite `build_user` so that it behaves exactly the same but doesn’t have the repetition of `username` and `email`, as shown in Listing 5-5.

 src/main.rs